-The Ada source code for the two implemented tasks and a specification of the interface for the unimplemented Tracking task are shown in Fig. 2.
+The Ada source code for the two implemented tasks and a specification of the interface for the unimplemented Tracking task are shown in Figure 2.
 The program runs on a uniprocessor, so the three tasks must share a single CPU.
 Ada uses a preemptive priority scheduling policy for tasks.
 The priority ordering of the tasks, from highest to lowest, is: Control, Sensor, Tracking.

 In Ada, two tasks may interact via a rendezvous, a synchronous communication in which one task, the caller, calls an entry of another task, the acceptor.
 The caller is blocked until the acceptor accepts the entry call with an accept statement naming the corresponding entry.
 After the rendezvous completes, both tasks may continue executing independently.
-For example, a task may call entry E of task T with the statement T.E, and task T may accept this call with the statement accept E. Rendezvous may be nested: if the body of an accept statement contains an entry call or an accept (e.g., the accept statements for entry Data of task Sensor) remains blocked while the inner rendezvous completes.
+For example, a task may call entry E of task T with the statement T.E, and task T may accept this call with the statement accept E. Rendezvous may be nested: if the body of an accept statements for entry Data of task Control in Figure 2), then the caller of this entry (e.g., task Sensor) remains blocked while the inner rendezvous completes.
 Data may be exchanged during the rendezvous through parameters, as in a procedure call.

 The sporadic nature of the sensor complicates the program.
-The sensor device awakens the Sensor task with an interrupt that causes the entry call on SensorDevice.
-Interrupt to complete.
+The sensor device awakens the Sensor task with an interrupt that causes the entry call on SensorDevice.Interrupt to complete.
 We do not model SensorDevice explicitly, but simply assume that this entry call can complete at any time.
 The Sensor task then constructs a reading and offers it to the Control task.
 If the sensor reading is not accepted within a certain time (ReadingExpire), then it is discarded.
 This timeout is implemented in Ada using a timed entry call, a version of the select statement that bounds the amount of time a task will wait for an entry call to be accepted.